Trembling Earth

-Chief Trembling Earth (Dakota name Monkaushka, died 1837) was Yankton Dakota chief.
+Trembling Earth (Monkaushka; died 1837) was Yankton Dakota chief.
 He and Wanata led in many encounters with the Iowa and Ojibwa tribes.
 He also acted as a delegate to Washington, D.C.
 On October 21, 1837, he and other native leaders signed a treaty selling land to government of the United States.

 Trembling Earth became ill during his trip, and tried to return to his home, but died en route in Baltimore.